TuiChain/blockchain/README.md

 - `truffle test` to run all tests;
 - `truffle test <path>` to run a specific test.

+To run the Python tests, install tox with `pip install tox` and run the `tox` command in the repo root.
-To develop the Python layer, create a virtualenv and install the Python package in "editable" mode, *e.g.*:
+To be able to import the package from an interpreter for ad hoc testing, create a virtualenv and install the Python package in "editable" mode, *e.g.*:

 - `cd my-repos/blockchain`
 - `virtualenv env`